andreas-steidl/ScCompLangPack/README.md

 - Contracts that award blueprints have the potential pool added to the end of the description
 - Warning prefixes for illegal substances
 - Hephaestanite shortened to Heph [#12](https://github.com/ExoAE/ScCompLangPack/issues/12)
+- Instability:/Resistance: shortened to Instab.:/Resist.: due to overlapping issues

 ---